halephil/FMResearch.github.io/overunder.md

 <img src="../SQL_data/Maps/TopTens.png" style="width:100%;" alt="Top Tens">

-## Underpopulated Counties
+### Underpopulated Counties

-A county is to be considered underrpopulated if the ratio of markets to county populated in high.
-The table below demonstrates counties that ranger anywhere from 35,00 to 234,00 people per market.
-Almost 5x as many people as markets that many be over populated; which will be explained below.
+A county is to be considered underpopulated if the ratio of persons per market is high and square miles per market is also high.
+The table below demonstrates the top 10 counties for each requirement for underpopulated counties.

 **Underpopulated Counties**